 It’s usually best to avoid holiday travel, when the airports are busy and prices are high, but Christmas in Germany is one of the few exceptions that make the inconvenience worth it.
 Germany is known for doing Christmas big—elaborate Christmas markets, lights, food, handmade decorations, and all in the German tradition.
-I visited Christmas markets in Düsseldorf, Cologne, and Wuppertal this year, so read on for a guide to each.
+I visited Christmas markets in Düsseldorf, Cologne, and Wuppertal this year, so keep reading for a guide to each.

 Düsseldorf